lnx-search/lnx/lnx-fs/FILE_CACHE.md

 space, overtime if the file is read often, this will build up into a more populated set of pages.

 ![new design](/assets/lnx-fs-file-cache.svg)

+### Dynamic Page Size Selection

+Before we used to hard code reads to 32KB, but in the new design we now assign page size to be used based on the amount of available RAM:

+- `upto 256GB` -> 8KB
+- `256GB upto 512GB` -> 16KB
+- `512GB upto 1TB` -> 32KB
+- `1TB+` -> 64KB

+The goal of this dynamic sizing is to keep the max number of cache entries to around 32 million entries.